heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 A combining algorithm in SAPL looks like this:

 ```
-deny-wins or permit
+priority deny or permit
 ```

-This reads naturally: "deny wins, or permit by default."
+This reads naturally: "priority to deny, or permit by default."
 It tells you:

 1. **How conflicts resolve**: If any policy votes deny, the result is deny.
 2. **What happens otherwise**: If no policy votes deny, the result is permit.